spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/glue-api-howtos/configuring-visibility-of-the-included-section.md

 To configure the behavior of the **included** and **relationships** sections:

 ## Prerequisites
 To make the option possible, you need to have at least version **1.12.0** of `GlueApplication` module installed in your project.
-For details on how to upgrade, see the Integration Guide.
+For information about how to upgrade, see the Integration Guide.

 ## Configuration
 To configure the behavior of the sections: